facebookresearch/CPA/README.md

 * Using the command line, e.g.: `python -m cpa.train --data datasets/GSM_new.h5ad  --save_dir /tmp --max_epochs 1 --doser_type sigm`
 * From jupyter notebook: example in [`./notebooks/demo.ipynb`](notebooks/demo.ipynb)

-## Testing

-Run `python ./scripts/run_one_epoch.sh` to perfrom automatic testing for one epoch of all the datasets used in the study.

 ## Documentation